The Michigan LLC Guide to Starting Your Own LLC - Complete Guide

 Fax: 517-241-0290

-Although templates are available online, having an attorney review or draft your operating agreement can ensure it accurately reflects your business goals and complies with Michigan law.
+Whereas, templates are provided on the Internet, an attorney will review or draft your operating agreement that will help you to make sure that it reflects your business objectives and that it is not inconsistent with the Michigan law.

 6. Get Your Employer Identification Number (EIN)

-Michigan does not issue a general state-level business license.
-However, depending on your industry and location, your business may require specific state or local licenses and permits.
+Michigan does not have a general state level business license.
+Nevertheless, your industry and whereabouts might also demand certain state or local licenses and permits to your business.

 8. Determine Your Tax Status

-By default, Michigan LLCs are treated as pass-through entities for tax purposes.
-This means the LLC itself does not pay federal income tax; instead, profits and losses are reported on the members' personal tax returns.
+Michigan LLCs are by default considered pass-through entities under taxation.
+This is an indication that the LLC does not pay taxes to the federal government as income; the profits and losses are recorded on the personal income tax filings of the members.

-Michigan LLCs must file an Annual Statement with LARA by February 15 each year.
+The Michigan LLCs are required to submit an Annual Statement to LARA by February 15 of every year.
 The filing fee is $25.
-Failure to file can result in penalties or administrative dissolution.
+Failure to have them filed may lead to fines or administrative dissolution.

 Michigan LLC FAQs